k-seth/ClanRecruitingBot/README.md

 ### Known limitations

 - After a, currently undetermined and untested, period the bot can die.
 Output logging will be moved up the priority list (since the device I run the bot server on does not have a consistent monitor connection)
-   * Turns out it isn't time based, so it may be usage based.
-Possibly a Raspberry Pi limitation
+   * This may actual be a result of bad handling of information returned by the API - New handling will hopefully fix this
 - The Windows script adds the entire file, not just the part I am interested in
+   * This is not a priority, as it only really matters to me, anyone using it is unlikely to notice

 Default list of clans that are checked (Subject to name changes):
 <pre>